 Friday 16 August.
 We had breakfast at 05:30 and left the Shalom homestay at 06:00 to drive for 45 minutes to West Bali National Park.
 Entering the park we quickly saw a male Green Junglefowl (we ended up seeing 7 males and a female) and 4 Racket-tailed Treepies.
-We climbed an observation tower and did not have ot wait long for our first view of Bali Starling - 3 flying over but out of sight.
+We climbed an observation tower and did not have to wait long for our first view of Bali Starling - 3 flying over but out of sight.
 Another two followed but none were sitting up.
-We drove around the dry forest stopping ot listen but hearing nothing headed to the Bali Starling Sanctuary.
+We drove around the dry forest stopping to listen but hearing nothing headed to the Bali Starling Sanctuary.
 Two unringed birds gave reasonable views in trees outside the sanctuary where at least five pairs were in cages, most also appearing unringed.
 We drove back to Gilmanuk and along towards the Java ferry checking some roadside trees where another pair of Bali Starlings were feeding, but not the hoped for grey-rumped race of Black-winged Starling.
 We headed back towards Shalom Homestay having lunch in a roadside restaurant although Mrs Made's cooking was nicer.
 Back at the homestay we packed our bags and had a last look at the Sunda Scops Owl and a Javan Banded Pitta before leaving.
 On the way back to the main road we stopped by a reservoir outflow which proved to be a good Javan Kingfisher site, we saw three.
 It was then a 4.5 hour drive back to the Chillin Homestay in Kuta.
-Despite no Java Sparrow our brief visit had been a success.
-I'd had five new birds and finally laid to rest not trying for Bali Starling on a stop-over on the way back from Australia in 1986, preferring them to visit Gunung Gede in West Java, a site I've been to twice since.
-My other four new birds were less inspiring (all recent splits of things I'd seen elsewhere) - Javan Cuckooshrike, Ruby-throated Bulbul, Ruddy Cuckoo-Dove and Yellow-eared Barbet.
+Despite no Java Sparrow our brief visit had been a success thanks in no small part to Made who knew his area very well and was an excellent birding companion.
+I'd had five new birds and finally laid to rest not trying for Bali Starling on a stop-over on the way back from Australia in 1986, preferring then to visit Gunung Gede in West Java, a site I've been to twice since.
+My other four new birds were less inspiring (mostly recent splits of things I'd seen elsewhere) - Javan Cuckooshrike, Ruby-throated Bulbul, Ruddy Cuckoo-Dove and Yellow-eared Barbet.

 |Green Junglefowl in West Bali National Park|